hkershaw-brown/poems/README.md

 addition to the readme

-Here is a change for the workshop YES!
+Here is a change for the workshop NO